NSO-developer/nfvo-converter-tosca-sol6/documentation/README-yang-to-dict.md

 # YANG To Dict Tool
+Note: The usage of this tool in SOLCon has been removed.

 This class is designed to be a semi-generic way of taking a specification YANG file and turning it into an empty dictionary to be used making it easier to assign values to the proper places with the correct names.